 Creating dovetail and finger joints is no problem.
 Plus, it takes to nails, screws, and adhesives quite well.

-If you are creating fixtures and jigs, then this is the material for you.
-It does help that the surface is uniform with edges that are cleaner than most other types of plywood.
+If you are creating fixtures and jigs, this is the material for you.
+It does help that the surface is uniform, with edges that are cleaner than most other types of plywood.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.